 |Image Enhancement & Manipulation||Any work done on an image to improve its appearance and presentation, beyond the re-sizing included in the base fee||$20 per image|

 |Footnote or Endnotes||Insertion or editing of citations or references||$1.00 per item|

-|Index||Insertion or editing of citations or references||$30/hour|
+|Index||Insertion or editing of citations or references||$50/hour|

-The cost of printing falls to SWP authors, and is on top of the cost of the She Writes package.
-We have long-standing relationships with printers.
+The cost of printing falls to SWP authors, and is on top of the cost of the She Publishes package.
+We have long-standing relationships with our printers.
 As a result, our prices are lower, due to economies of scale, than what most authors will find if they go out and solicit a printing bid on their own.
 We recommend a print-run of at least 500 copies to make it worth your while and to keep the costs manageable, and we will talk through sales expectations with you to help you determine whether a short print-run makes sense for you, or whether your book should be a candidate for POD only.

 Yes.
 We will convert your files and make them available to the following online retailers:

 Baker & Taylor

 We do have these options available and will discuss them on an individual basis with interested authors.
 Contact Brooke directly.